pmahnke/mahnke-cocktails/recipe_processed/champagne_cocktail.md

   "recipeInstructions": [
     {
       "@type": "HowToStep",
-      "text": "- Method: Build in the Glass"
+      "text": "Method: Build in the Glass"
     },
     {
       "@type": "HowToStep",
-      "text": "- Pour: Add all ingredients directly to the glass" },
+      "text": "Pour: Add all ingredients directly to the glass" },
     {
       "@type": "HowToStep",
-      "text": "- Glassware: Champagne"
+      "text": "Glassware: Champagne"
     },
     {
       "@type": "HowToStep",
-      "text": "- Garnish: Expressed oils of a lemon swath and an orange swath" },
+      "text": "Garnish: Expressed oils of a lemon swath and an orange swath" },
     {
       "@type": "HowToStep",
-      "text": "- Special Prep: Saturate the sugar cube in bitters in a barspoon.
+      "text": "Special Prep: Saturate the sugar cube in bitters in a barspoon.
 Then add to the glass.
 Then add the cognac.
 Then fill with champagne."
     }
     ],
   "recipeYield": "1 cocktail",